charlymaund/gitskills/README.md

 # gitskills
-Createing a new branch is quick
+Createing a new branch is quick and simple.